danieldiamond/gitlab-analytics/README.md

 ## Getting Started

-The instructions below will get help you understand GitLab's data infrastructure and tools used to produce GitLab's internal data products and insights.
+The information below will get help you understand GitLab's data infrastructure and tools used to produce GitLab's internal data products and insights.

 ## Prerequisites